trillianx/Interview_MVP/Statistics/050_Population_and_Samples.md

 ## Confidence Intervals

-So far we have taken samples from the population, computed their mean and contructed a sample distribution of sample means.
-The mean of this distribution is the population mean, which we know from the central limit theorem.
-However, given the sample variations, out calculated mean may not be exactly the population mean but close to it.
-Or it could be quite far.

-One way to determine how close we are is to compute the standard error.
-The standard error will show the variation in our mean, which we can attribute to a range of values into which the population mean falls.

-Another approach to determine the accuracy of the sample mean as the population mean is to calculate the boundaries within which we believe the population mean willl fall.
-Such boundaries are called [[confidence intervals]].
-In other words, we construct a range of values within which the population mean will fall.
+The sample mean that we compute based on the samples we collect from the population is a **point estimate of the population mean**.
+Given the fact that it is an estimate, we don't know how good of an estimate it is.
+Therefore, we need to set a range of values within which the population mean would fall.
+This is known asn [[confidence intervals]]

 The confidence intervals tell us the likelihood that they contain the population mean within their limits.
 So, when we see a 95% confidence interval, we say that if we collected 100 samples from the population and computed their mean and then calculated the confidence interval for that mean then for 95 of these samples, the confidence intervals we constructed would contain the population mean.